Fast Ramsey Quantifier Elimination in LIRA (with applications to liveness checking): Introduction

 with $|\vec x| = |\vec y|$ and with the semantics that it is true under the valuation $\vec z \mapsto \vec c$ iff the graph $\varphi(\vec x,\vec y,\vec c)$ has an infinite directed clique, i.e., there is an infinite sequence $\vec a_1, \vec a_2,\dots$ of pairwise distinct vectors such that $\varphi(\vec a_i,\vec a_j,\vec c)$ holds for all $1 \le i < j$.
 To see how Ramsey quantifiers can be used to encode liveness properties, assume that $R \subseteq \R^k \times \R^k$ is the reachability relation (i.e.\ transitive closure) of some transition relation $T \subseteq \R^k \times \R^k$.
 Then $T$ terminates iff both $\exists \vec z \colon Start(\vec z) \wedge \exists^{\text{ram}} \vec x,\vec y\colon R(\vec z,\vec x) \wedge R(\vec x,\vec y)$ and $\exists \vec x,\vec y \colon Start(\vec x) \wedge R(\vec x,\vec y) \wedge R(\vec y,\vec y)$ are not satisfied.

 It was shown in \cite{ramseyquantifierslineararithmetics} that Ramsey quantifiers can be eliminated in polynomial time for the existential fragments of LIA (Linear Integer Arithmetic), LRA (Linear Real Arithmetic) and LIRA (Linear Integer Real Arithmetic).
-Despite this, only a very prototypical implementation of the algorithms \cite{ramseyquantifierslineararithmetics} exists for LIA and LRA, and no implementation so far exists for LIRA.
+Despite this, only a very prototypical implementation of the algorithms \cite{ramseyquantifierslineararithmetics} exists for LIA and LRA, and no complete implementation so far exists for LIRA.
 In particular, scalability test was done only on a small micro-benchmark.
 Furthermore, the current implementation depends very much on the Z3 Python API, and the user cannot simply specify the constraint in an SMT-LIB-like format, which can be reduced to any SMT-solver.

 \paragraph{Contributions.} In this paper, we present REAL --- Ramsey Elimination for Arithmetic Logic --- a solver-agnostic elimination procedure for Ramsey quantifiers.
 REAL allows constraints to be specified in an extension of SMT-LIB with Ramsey quantifiers and significantly improves elimination speeds.
-REAL also improves on resulting formula sizes and solving times (see \cref{fig:elim_comp} and \cref{app:comp_data}).
-Finally, REAL outputs the resulting formula as an SMT-LIB file, which can then be solved by any SMT solver supporting LIA, LRA or LIRA.
+REAL also improves on resulting formula sizes and solving times (see \zcref{fig:elim_comp}).
+Finally, REAL outputs the resulting formula as an SMT-LIB file, which can then be solved by any SMT-solver supporting LIA, LRA, and LIRA.

 To demonstrate efficacy of the tool, we apply REAL to liveness verification.
 More precisely, we use FAST(er) \cite{FASTer} --- which uses the Talence Presburger Arithmetic Suite (TaPAS) \cite{TaPAS} --- to compute the reachability relations of \emph{integer counter systems} in Armoise, a language for Presburger-definable sets of integer vectors (equivalently, relations over numbers).
 In particular, numerous benchmarks are available, which encode parameterized distributed protocols.
 We implemented \emph{Alchemist}, which transpiles such relations into SMT-LIB \cite{SMTLIB}.
-Combined with REAL, we successfully verify liveness over parameterized distributed protocols (using the toolchain described in \cref{fig:toolchain}), for which FAST(er) successfully computes reachability relations, including McCarthy91.
-See Table~\ref{tab:liveness_verification}.
+Combined with REAL, we successfully verify liveness over parameterized distributed protocols (using the toolchain described in \zcref{fig:toolchain}), for which FAST(er) successfully computes reachability relations, including McCarthy91.
+See \zcref{tab:liveness_verification}.